dreamtools/dreamtools/dreamtools/dream8/D8C1/README.rst

     sc2b.get_mean_rmse()

 :Note: scoring in SC2B gives different results as compared to https://www.synapse.org/#!Synapse:syn1720047/wiki/60532
     because the true networks are different.
 The one used in dreamtools is correct.
+You can still retrieve previous results by hacking the scoring.py module around line 1821 in HPNScoringPredictionInsilico

 downloads.py
 ----------------